minetest-mods/vehicle_mash/README.md

 *	 Fix attachment positions for drivers/passengers on all vehicles.
 *	 Adds red, green, and yellow hovercrafts.
 *	 Use "mod.conf" for name, description and dependencies.
-*	 This version requieres MT/MTG 5.0.0 and/or above to work.
+*	 Support for MT/MTG 5.0.0+ (may not work with official dev-builds).

 v2.0 8/13/2016